How to become

 Other Routes

-- buy and sell on the internet
+- buy and sell items on the internet

-- open a shop
+- open a shop on the high street

 Some of the larger auction houses, like Sotheby's Institute of Art and Christie's Education, run short courses in art history and the arts market.
 They also offer more in-depth postgraduate study aimed at graduates wanting to work in the commercial arts market.